Priscilla Jane Thompson

 Thompson self-published two books of poetry, Ethiope Lays (1900) and Gleanings of Quiet Hours (1907).
 Her poetry covers a variety of subjects, including religion, slavery and the African-American experience, and small-town life.
 Her love poems include both chivalric poems and love poems addressed to other women.
 She used African-American dialect in a number of poems, including the 72-stanza long “The Favorite Slave’s Story."

 Thompson died on May 4, 1942.
+A profile of her was published in Wendell Phillips Dabney's 1926 book on the Cincinnati's Colored Citizens.